Is it awkward?

 Will it fit in the trombone case?

-Please watch the following 20 sec video how to remove and put the ERGObone clamp back to the trombone.
-It is very easy anc quick to do when you do it in this way!
+Please watch the following short video how to remove and put the ERGObone clamp back to the trombone.
+It is very easy and quick to do when you do it in this way!
 Pay attention how to hold the clamp with your left hand index finger!
 This way it is easy and quick!

 How is the height adjusted?